The home of Tranmere Rovers...

 By 1968, the Main Stand was in poor condition and in need of replacement.
 As a result, the existing Main Stand was erected.
 Six years later, the Sports Centre behind the Kop was opened, while in 1979, the terracing on the Cowshed and Paddock was concreted.

 New main stand, suites & restaurant - 1988

 Under the Chairmanship of Peter Johnson, the Tranmere Suite was added to the Main Stand in 1988, with the Dixie Dean Suite, Bunny Bell Bar and Dave Russell Restaurant added soon after.

 Move to all seat stadia - 1994

 But the biggest change of all began in 1994.
 With the Taylor Report forcing a move to all-seater stadia, work began at Prenton Park on the demolition of the Kop, Cowshed and Borough Road stands.
-In their place, three new stands were built to take the ground into its existing state and the capacity to almost 17,000, with the Borough Road Stand since being renamed the Johnny King Stand, after the late, great former Rovers manager.
+In their place, three new stands were built to take the ground into its existing state, with the Borough Road Stand since being renamed the Johnny King Stand, after the late, great former Rovers manager.